Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Constant scalar curvature K ahler cone metrics

 where, $s$ is the defining section of $D$, $h_0$ is a smooth function and $h$ is a Hermitian metric on the associated line bundle $L_D$.
-From \eqref{theta}, the log entropy could be rewritten in term of the reference metric $\om_\theta$,
+By substitution with \eqref{theta}, the log entropy could be rewritten in term of the reference metric $\om_\theta$,

 \end{defn}